-- Knowing - To know practices and disciplines of Christian education and formation and to understand how these are affected by differing cultural contexts. - Being - o To be a theological educator who seeks to liberate and empower persons to be co-creators of the reign of God in our multi-cultural and multi-faith environment. - Doing - o To examine, assess, and lead a variety of approaches to teaching and learning appropriate to a particular faith community.
+- Knowing - o To know practices and disciplines of Christian education and formation and to understand how these are affected by differing cultural contexts. - Being - o To be a theological educator who seeks to liberate and empower persons to be co-creators of the reign of God in our multi-cultural and multi-faith environment. - Doing - o To examine, assess, and lead a variety of approaches to teaching and learning appropriate to a particular faith community.

+to a particular faith community.

 Foundational Courses (27 semester hours)

 INT-500 Introduction to Theological Education 2

-INT-505 Practice & Theology of Christian Spirituality 2 2 3
+INT-505 Practice & Theology of Christian Spirituality 2

-INT-510 Person in Community 2
+INT-510 Person in Community $\begin{array}{c} 2 \\ \hline 2 \\ \hline 3 \end{array}$

-INT-580 Cross-Cultural Immersion 3
+INT-580 Cross-Cultural Immersion

 BIBHB500 Introduction to the Hebrew Bible 3

 BIBNT500 Introduction to New Testament 3

 HIST-501 History of Christian Thought and Practice I or

 HIST-502 History of Christian Thought and Practice II 3

 THEO-540 Global Christianity in an Interfaith World 3

 THEO-500 Introduction to Theology 3

 LTRGY510 United Methodist Worship or

 LTRGY511 Worship in Ecumenical Perspective 3

-Christian Education Core (18 semester hours) Two of the following: CE-502 Teaching for Biblical Faith CE-510 Introduction to Youth Ministry CE-520 Educating Christians for Social Change 6
+Christian Education Core (18 semester hours)

+Two of the following:

+CE-502 Teaching for Biblical Faith

+CE-510 Introduction to Youth Ministry

+CE-520 Educating Christians for Social Change 6

-All of the following: CE-800 History, Theory, and Approaches to Christian Education Approved Christian Education elective Approved Christian Education elective CE-690 Senior Christian Education Colloquy FE-600 Field Education I 3 3 3 3 0
+All of the following:

+CE-800 History, Theory, and Approaches to Christian Education 3

+Approved Christian Education elective 3

+Approved Christian Education elective 3

+CE-690 Senior Christian Education Colloquy 3

+FE-600 Field Education I 0

 Elective courses

 Any field 9